 - 1 cup organic almond flour

 - 2 Tbsp organic ground flax

 - 1 very ripe medium organic banana

-- 2 Tbsp organic beef broth (make sure there is no form of onion listed in the ingredients!!)
+- 2 Tbsp organic beef broth (I make my own – but be sure if you purchase to check that there is no form of onion listed in the ingredients!!)

 - 1 Tbsp water

-- 2 Tbsp finely chopped raw sunflower seeds
+- 2 Tbsp finely chopped organic raw sunflower seeds

 - Preheat oven to 350° F